nvibert/100DaysOfCilium/README.md

 # 100DaysOfCilium
 A repo where you can learn and try 100 different aspects and features of Cilium.

+100 Days of Cilium will start in 2024, shortly after KubeCon Paris.
+Hope you join me in learning Cilium every day for 20 weeks (you get the weekends off).

 ## Purpose

 This repo will help you learn 100 features and concepts of Cilium, the cloud networking platform.